 - Integrity – Infusing integrity into our work by providing training on restoration principles, good practices, and common pitfalls guided by top scientists.

-- Innovation – Teaching a mindset of ideation and creativity while illustrating the power of technology and enterprise for restoration.
+- Innovation – Teaching a mindset of creativity while illustrating the power of technology and enterprise for restoration.

-- Partnership – Building connections with leading organizations and among young leaders to create and enhance projects.
+- Partnership – Building connections with leading organizations and among young leaders to scale up youth action.

 Online Learning (4 Weeks)